($413) Cost to ship a car from Wichita, KS to Tulsa, OK

 The time of the year

-The time of year and weather conditions in Wichita and Tulsa play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Wichita and Tulsa can impact car shipping prices.

 Wichita experiences hot, humid summers and cold, dry winters.
 Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
 Be sure to check your weather app to avoid hail and lightning.